 (Friedrich Nietzsche (1844-1900), German philosopher, classical scholar, critic of culture.
 Friedrich Nietzsche, Sämtliche Werke: Kritische Studienausgabe, vol. 4, p.
-242, eds.
+50, eds.
 Giorgio Colli and Mazzino Montinari, Berlin, de Gruyter (1980).
-Zarathustra, in Thus Spoke Zarathustra, Third Part, "On the Spirit of Gravity," section 2 (1884).)
+Zarathustra, in Thus Spoke Zarathustra, First Part, "On Reading and Writing," (1883).)

 I feel like my sixteenth birthday and the time I graduated from high school, and the first time I flew solo all wrapped up in one.

 (Dalton Trumbo (1905-1976), U.S. screenwriter, and Victor Fleming.
 Dorinda Durston (Irene Dunne), A Guy Named Joe, when she's wearing the new dress Pete gave her (1943).